goldbergyoni/nodebestpractices/README.md

 ## ![✔] 6.1.
 Use an ORM/ODM to prevent SQL injection attack

-**TL;DR:** Here we will write about: not using Node DB raw driver rather a wrapper library/ORM that among other things prevents SQL injection attacks
+**TL;DR:** Here we will write about: not using the pure Node.js database driver but rather a wrapper library/ORM that among other things prevents SQL injection attacks

 **Otherwise:**